krukarkonrad/Simple-REST-API/README.md

 Make a root folder and drop here all files and folders from repo/root.

-Folder already have required dependencies installed, you can see it in **package.json** file:
+Folder already has required dependencies installed, you can see it in **package.json** file:

     "dependencies": {